 Creating a responsible and sustainable business

-Building on our global commitment to building a better working world through our work with our clients and our markets, we also invest in our communities.
-We invest to ensure that the skills and characteristics required to enable businesses and societies to thrive are available.
+Building on our global commitment to building a better working world through our work with our clients and our markets, we also invest in our communities both local and in developing countries.
+Through our peoples’ time and skills, we invest in the education of tomorrow’s workforce to ensure that the skills and characteristics required to enable businesses and societies to thrive are available.

 We know, too, that entrepreneurs can transform economies, drive innovation and change communities.
 We invest, therefore, in small-to medium-size businesses, social enterprises and entrepreneurs, particularly women, who can help restore and create economic and social wellbeing.